 Gaining the attention of new potential followers can seem like quite a challenge at times, so, how many does the average Instagram user have, anyway?

 It’s hard to define an ‘average’ on Instagram since there are so many varieties of users— influencers, brands, businesses, creators, artists, public figures, and so on; for that reason, the average number of followers can vary depending on what type of profile you’re running.
-In order to know your true standing in your particular niche, it’s best to compare to similar users as yourself to see where they stand.
+In order to know your true standing in your particular niche, it’s best to compare similar users like yourself to see where they stand.

 Even still, we can still analyze the follower and following ratio, as well as some general truths about Instagram followers and what the number ends up signifying.